Be Prepared! Tire Chains or Cables May Be Required in the Parks at Any Time

 Planning to see the "Big Trees" in Sequoia National Park?
 If you enter/exit via Hwy.
 198, please pay close attention to vehicle length advisories for your safety and the safety of others.
 More »

 This website will be updated as trail conditions are reported by visitors and park staff.
+Reports are limited or may be unavailable in the winter months.
 Conditions may be reported by e-mail using the following link: e-mail us.

 NORTHERN KINGS CANYON

 CEDAR GROVE/ROAD'S END: No vehicle access from Highway 180 during the winter (self-issue permits available at Road's End).